 In 2008, the national average for the cost of a thigh lift was slightly more than $4,500, according to the American Society for Aesthetic Plastic Surgery.
 Other costs include the anesthesia fee and the operating room fee.

 Some bariatric surgery procedures may be considered to be purely cosmetic, and therefore not covered by most insurance policies.
 This insurance policy is paralleled in other areas of medicine such as dentistry.
-For example, dental insurance plans do not often cover treatments like Lumineers or offset the cost of veneers.

 Select a Board-certified Plastic Surgeon